Has it all been done before?

 The Endless Potential of Art

-Join our fabulous art classes starting on the 13th February at 230 for an art exploration covering a structured curriculum over 14 weeks.
-Call me on 027 207 9999 or email me at: artclass@artinthebay.com
+Join our fabulous art classes starting on February 13 at 2:30 PM.
+This course offers a structured curriculum over 14 weeks for an engaging art exploration.
+Call me at 027 207 9999 or email me at: artclass@artinthebay.com.